-The Association reported \$17,000 and \$76,500 during the years ended June 30, 2020 and 2019, respectively, of incentive reimbursement under other income for HITECH incentives from Medicaid related to the Archer Family Health Clinic (the Clinic) and for the Clinic's providers that have demonstrated meaningful use of certified EHR technology or have completed attestations to their adoption or implementation of certified EHR technology.
+The Association reported \$17,000 during the year ended June 30, 2020 of incentive reimbursement under other income for HITECH incentives from Medicaid related to the Clinic and for the Clinic's providers that have demonstrated meaningful use of certified EHR technology or have completed attestations to their adoption or implementation of certified EHR technology.
+There was no incentive reimbursement for the year ended June 30, 2021.
 These incentive reimbursements are reported under the grant accounting model as there is reasonable assurance that the Clinic complied with applicable requirements in the current period.
 These amounts are estimates and subject to change, with such changes recorded in the period in which they occur.
 Additionally, the amounts are subject to audit by the federal government or its designee.